J-K: Two arrested in connection with Srinagar grenade attack | www.lokmattimes.com

 The police said that this act of grenade throwing created terror, panic and anguish among the masses in the whole of Srinagar city.

-The Srinagar Police also requests all commercial establishments/shops to install CCTV cameras inside and outside of their shops/commercial establishments as per the advisory issued by DC Srinagar.
+The Srinagar Police also requested all commercial establishments/shops to install CCTV cameras inside and outside of their shops/commercial establishments as per the advisory issued by DC Srinagar.

 "This will act as a strong deterrence to all the anti-social elements," it said.